 Deep Green Resistance partakes in none of the above.
 What Deep Green Resistance did do, is the following:

 a.)
-Make a class based analysis of gender as a structurally induced social-construction, manifesting itself as the organized control and restriction of men and women to sets of actions to empower one sex over the other, and subjugate the other sex to the dominant sex’s control
+Make a class based analysis of gender as a structurally induced social-construction, manifesting itself as the organized control and restriction of men and women to sets of actions to empower one sex over the other, and subjugate the female sex to the dominant male sex’s control

 b.)
-Make a distinction between women and ‘trans-women,’ and analyze the political connotations of the transgender phenomena
+Make a distinction between women and ‘trans-women,’ and analyze the political connotations of the transgender phenomenon

 In this post, we’ll be exploring both the “abolitionist” approach to gender taken on by Deep Green Resistance, and the distinction made between women and transgender-identified individuals by Deep Green Resistance.

 Gender, Sex, & Class